 Renewable energy statistics

 This article provides recent statistics on renewable energy sources in the European Union (EU).
-Renewable energy sources include wind power, solar power (thermal, photovoltaic and concentrated), hydro power, tidal power, geothermal energy, biofuels and the renewable part of waste.
+Renewable energy sources include wind power, solar power (thermal, photovoltaic and concentrated), hydro power, tidal power, geothermal energy, ambient heat captured by heat pumps, biofuels and the renewable part of waste.

 The use of renewable energy has many potential benefits, including a reduction in greenhouse gas emissions, the diversification of energy supplies and a reduced dependency on fossil fuel markets (in particular, oil and gas).
 The growth of renewable energy sources may also have the potential to stimulate employment in the EU, through the creation of jobs in new ‘green’ technologies.

-Among renewable energies, the most important source in the EU-28 was wood and other solid biofuels as well as renewable wastes, accounting for 49.4 % of primary renewables production in 2016 (see Figure 1).
-Hydro power was the second most important contributor to the renewable energy mix (14.3 % of the total), followed by wind power (12.4 %).
-Although their levels of production remained relatively low, there was a particularly rapid expansion in the output of wind and solar power, the latter accounting for a 6.3 % share of the EU-28’s renewable energy produced in 2016, while geothermal energy accounted for 3.2 % of the total.
+Among renewable energies, the most important source in the EU-28 was wood and other solid biofuels, accounting for 42.0 % of primary renewables production in 2017 (see Figure 1).
+Wind power was, for the first time, the second most important contributor to the renewable energy mix (13.8 % of the total), followed by hydro power (11.4 %).
+Although their levels of production remained relatively low, there was a particularly rapid expansion in the output of biogas, liquid biofuels and solar energy, which accounted respectively for a 7.4 %, 6.7 % and 6.4 % share of the EU-28’s renewable energy produced in 2017.
+Ambient heat (captured by heat pumps) and geothermal energy accounted for 5.0 % and 3.0 % of the total, respectively, while renewable wastes increased to reach 4.4 %.
 There are currently very low levels of tide, wave and ocean energy production, with these technologies principally found in France and the United Kingdom.

-Renewable energy sources accounted for a 13.2 % share of the EU-28’s gross inland energy consumption in 2016.
-Wood and other solid biomass continues to be the largest contributor to the mix of renewable energy sources.
-Hydro power and wood already accounted for 91.5 % in 1990.
-However, the rate of increase since then has been much slower than for other sources.
-Consequently, their combined share decreased to 59.3 % in 2016.
+Renewable energy sources accounted for a 13.9 % share of the EU-28’s gross inland energy consumption in 2017.
+Wood and other solid biofuels continues to be the largest contributor to the mix of renewable energy sources.
+Hydro power and wood accounted for 91.3 % in 1990.
+However, their combined relative rate of increase since then has been much smaller than that of the other sources.
+Consequently, their combined share decreased to 53.4 % in 2017.
 A graphic evolution of gross inland energy consumption of renewable energies is shown in Figure 2 (where electricity production is not normalised).

 The share of renewables in gross inland consumption should not be confused with the share of renewables in gross final energy consumption (the latter being the official indicator to monitor the 2020 target established in Directive 2009/28/EC on the promotion of the use of energy from renewable sources).
 The exact definitions of gross inland consumption and gross final energy consumption can be found in the section Data sources and availability.

-Consumption of renewable energy doubled between 2004 and 2016
+Consumption of renewable energy more than doubled between 2004 and 2017

 This positive development has been prompted by the legally binding targets for increasing the share of energy from renewable sources enacted by Directive 2009/28/EC on the promotion of the use of energy from renewable sources.
 While the EU as a whole is on course to meet its 2020 targets, some Member States will need to make additional efforts to meet their obligations as regards the two main targets: the overall share of energy from renewable sources in the gross final energy consumption (see Figure 3) and the specific share of energy from renewable sources in transport (see Figure 4).

-With more than half (53.9 %) of energy from renewable sources in its gross final consumption of energy, Sweden had in 2016 by far the highest share among the EU Member States, ahead of Finland (38.7 %), Latvia (37.2 %), Austria (33.5 %) and Denmark (32.2 %).
-At the opposite end of the scale, the lowest proportions of renewables were registered in Luxembourg (5.4 %), Malta and the Netherlands (both 6.0 %), Belgium (8.7 %) and the United Kingdom and Cyprus (both at 9.3 %).
-Compared with the most recent data available for 2016, the targets for France, the Netherlands and Ireland require each of these Member States to increase their share of renewable energy in final energy consumption by at least 6.0 percentage points.
-By contrast, eleven of the Member States had already surpassed their target for 2020; the extent to which the targets have been exceeded was particularly large in Croatia, Sweden and Estonia.
+With more than half (54.5 %) of energy from renewable sources in its gross final consumption of energy, Sweden had by far the highest share among the EU Member States in 2017, ahead of Finland (41.0 %), Latvia (39.0 %), Denmark (35.8 %) and Austria (32.6 %).
+At the opposite end of the scale, the lowest proportions of renewables were registered in Luxembourg (6.4 %), the Netherlands (6.6 %), Malta (7.2 %), Belgium (9.1 %), Cyprus (9.9 %) and the United Kingdom (10.2 %).
+Compared with the most recent data available for 2017, the targets for France, the Netherlands and Ireland require each of these Member States to increase their share of renewable energy in final energy consumption by at least 5.0 percentage points.
+By contrast, eleven of the Member States had already surpassed their target for 2020; the extent to which the targets have been exceeded was particularly large in Croatia, Sweden, Denmark and Estonia.

-Table 2 presents data for all Member States and also the values of the indicative trajectory.
+Table 2 presents data for all reporting countries and also the values of the indicative trajectory.

-The share of energy from renewable sources is divided in three different components (share in electricity, share in heating and cooling and share in transport).
+The share of energy from renewable sources is divided in three different components: share in electricity, share in heating and cooling and share in transport.
+The rest of the this article's statistical findings deals with the developments from 1990 to 2017 within each of these components.

-In 2016, electricity generation from renewable sources contributed more than one quarter (29.6 %) to total EU-28 gross electricity consumption.
-Hydro power is the most important source, followed closely by wind power (see Figure 5).
+In 2017, electricity generation from renewable sources contributed more than one quarter (30.7 %) to total EU-28 gross electricity consumption.
+Wind power is for the first time the most important source, followed closely by hydro power (see Figure 5).

-It must be taken into account that the accounting rules in Directive 2009/28/EC prescribe that electricity generated by hydro power and wind power have to be normalised to account for annual weather variations (hydro is normalised over the last 15 years and wind over the last 5 years).
-The growth in electricity generated from renewable energy sources during the period 2006 to 2016 largely reflects an expansion in three renewable energy sources across the EU, principally wind power, but also solar power and solid biofuels (including renewable wastes).
-Although hydro power remained the single largest source for renewable electricity generation in the EU-28 in 2016 (36.9 % of the total), the amount of electricity generated in this way was relatively similar to the level recorded a decade earlier, as production rose by 10.8 % overall.
-By contrast, the quantity of electricity generated in the EU-28 from solar and from wind turbines was 44.4 times and 3.7 times as high in 2016 as it had been in 2006; as a result, the shares of wind power and solar power in the total quantity of electricity generated from renewable energy sources rose to 31.8 % and 11.6 % in 2016, respectively.
-The growth in electricity from solar power has been dramatic, rising from just 2.5 TWh in 2006 to overtake geothermal energy in 2008, reaching a level of 110.8 TWh in 2016.
-Over this 10-year period, the contribution of solar power to all electricity generated in the EU-28 from renewable energy sources rose from 0.3 % to 11.6 %.
-Tide, wave and ocean power contributed just around 0.05 % of the total electricity generated from renewable energy sources in the EU-28 in 2016.
+The accounting rules in Directive 2009/28/EC prescribe that electricity generated by hydro power and wind power have to be normalised to account for annual weather variations (hydro is normalised over the last 15 years and wind over the last 5 years).
+The growth in electricity generated from renewable energy sources during the period 2007 to 2017 largely reflects an expansion in three renewable energy sources across the EU, principally wind power, but also solar power and solid biofuels (including renewable wastes).
+In 2017 hydro power has been replaced for the first time by wind power as the single largest source for renewable electricity generation in the EU-28.
+Indeed, the amount of electricity generated from hydro was relatively similar to the level recorded a decade earlier.
+By contrast, the quantity of electricity generated in the EU-28 from solar and from wind turbines was 31.6 times and 3.5 times as high in 2017 as it had been in 2007.
+As a result, the shares of wind power and solar power in the total quantity of electricity generated from renewable energy sources rose to 37.2 % and 12.3 % in 2017, respectively.
+The growth in electricity from solar power has been dramatic, rising from just 3.8 TWh in 2007 to overtake geothermal energy in 2008, reaching a level of 119.5 TWh in 2017.
+Over this 10-year period, the contribution of solar power to all electricity generated in the EU-28 from renewable energy sources rose from 0.7 % to 12.3 %.

 There is a significant variation between EU Member States.
-In Austria (72.6 %) and Sweden (64.9 %) at least three fifths of all the electricity consumed was generated from renewable energy sources — largely as a result of hydro power and solid biofuels — while more than half the electricity used in Portugal (54.1 %), Denmark (53.7 %) and Latvia (51.3 %) came from renewable energy sources.
+In Austria (72.2 %), Sweden (65.9 %) and Denmark (60.4 %) at least three fifths of all the electricity consumed was generated from renewable energy sources — largely as a result of hydro power and solid biofuels — while more than half the electricity used in Portugal (54.2 %) and Latvia (54.4 %) came from renewable energy sources.
 On the other hand, in Cyprus, Hungary, Luxembourg and Malta the share of electricity generated from renewable sources was less than 10 % (see Table 3).

 Almost one fifth of energy used for heating and cooling from renewable sources

-In 2016, renewable energy accounted for 19.1 % of total energy use for heating and cooling in the EU-28.
-This is a significant increase from 10.3 % in 2004.
-Increases in industrial sectors, services and residential use (building sector) contributed to this growth.
-Aerothermal, geothermal and hydrothermal heat energy captured by heat pumps is taken into account, to the extent reported by Member States.
+In 2017, renewable energy accounted for 19.5 % of total energy use for heating and cooling in the EU-28.
+This is a significant increase from 10.4 % in 2004.
+Increases in industrial sectors, services and households (building sector) contributed to this growth.
+Aerothermal, geothermal and hydrothermal heat energy captured by heat pumps is taken into account, to the extent reported by countries.
 The share of energy from renewable sources in heating and cooling is presented in Table 4.

 The EU agreed to set a common target of 10 % for the share of renewable energy (including liquid biofuels, hydrogen, biomethane, ‘green’ electricity, etc.) in the transport sector by 2020.

-The average share of energy from renewable sources in transport increased from 1.4 % in 2004 to 7.1 % in 2016.
-Among the EU Member States the relative share of renewable energy in transport fuel consumption ranged from highs of 30.3 % in Sweden and 10.6 % in Austria down to less than 2.0 % in Croatia, Greece, Slovenia and Estonia (see Figure 2).
+The average share of energy from renewable sources in transport increased from 1.4 % in 2004 to 7.6 % in 2017.
+Among the EU Member States the relative share of renewable energy in transport fuel consumption ranged from highs of 38.6 % in Sweden, 18.8 % in Finland and 9.7 % in Austria down to less than 2.0 % in Croatia, Greece and Estonia (see Figure 2).

 In some of the EU Member States there was a rapid take-up in the use of renewable energy as a transport fuel.
-This was particularly true in Ireland, Greece, Luxembourg and Finland.
+This was particularly true in Ireland, Luxembourg, Malta, Finland and Sweden.

 More details on the share of energy from renewable sources in transport can be found in Table 5.